 What are the benefits of ISO 27001?

-There are tonnes of benefits to achieving ISO 27001 compliance for all organisations, including SMEs, MNCs and charitable organisations.
+There are a huge number of benefits to achieving ISO 27001 compliance for all organisations, including SMEs, MNCs and charitable organisations.
 The benefits are outlined below and are expanded upon by ‘What are the benefits of ISO 27001.’

 ISO 27001 helps you reduce information security and privacy risks and breaches.